programmerraja/MyBlog/content/misc/Finance  & stock.md

     - **Waiting Period**: Opt for a low waiting period.
     - **Restoration Benefit**: Check if the insurer offers a restoration benefit.
     - **Day Care Coverage**: Ensure coverage for day care procedures.
+### Health insurance
+Medical inflation is 15% in india.

 ### **Investment Notes**